sailthru/stolos/README.md

 Requirements:
 --------------

-  - A Queue backend (ZooKeeper or Redis for now)
+  - A Queue backend (Redis or ZooKeeper)
   - A Configuration backend (JSON file, Redis, ...)
   - Some Python libraries (Kazoo, Networkx, Argparse, ...)